A classification result for eternal mean convex flows of finite total curvature type: Proof of theorem

 So, for $R$ sufficiently large there must be a sequence as indicated above, where within $B(0,R)$ one can find bridges at least at the times $s_i$.
-Because in lemma \ref{fun_triv2} $\widetilde{M} \simeq S^2$ we see that $M_{s_i} \cap B(p_j(s_i), r_j(s_i))$ are homeomoprhic to a union of discs with a number of discs connected by cylindrical segments (justifying the use of the term ``bridges'').
-These annuli could have other annuli nested within them, in the obvious sense, or bound solid cylinderical segments in $H_t$ or $H_t^c$ within the balls $ B(p_j(s_i), r_j(s_i))$.
+Because in lemma \ref{fun_triv2} $\widetilde{M} \simeq S^2$ we see that $M_{s_i} \cap B(p_j(s_i), r_j(s_i))$ are homeomorphic to a union of discs with a number of discs connected by cylindrical segments (justifying the use of the term ``bridges'').
+These annuli could have other annuli nested within them, in the obvious sense, or bound solid cylindrical segments in $H_t$ or $H_t^c$ within the balls $ B(p_j(s_i), r_j(s_i))$.
 Of course, the convergence to $M_{-\infty}$ is also in Hausdorff distance in bounded domains so as one looks back in time the curvature along these necks must blow up.
-In particular with the expository diversion in the last proof in mind if we had supposed a uniform curvature bound these would be ruled out immediately, going far enough back in time.
-For a bridge found at time $s_i$ as long it joins two sheets we have that for $s_k < s_i$ (indeed for all $t < s_i$) if the bridge laid in $B(p_j(s_i), r_j(s_i))$ it cannot be distance greater than $r_j(s_i)$ from $p_j(s_i)$, because otherwise a portion of $H_{t}^c$ would have to overlap with $H_{s_i}$ for some $t < s_i$ which is impossible considering the domain $H_t$ is increasing backwards under the flow; this is a coarse upper bound but suffices for our purposes as it keeps bridges we may find from sliding to spatial infinity farther back in time.
-Now apriori there is the possibility of a number of the bridges potentially disappearing as we follow them back in time corresponding to a drop in the number of sheets in the convergence.
+In particular with the expository lemma, lemma \ref{farpast_easy}, in mind if we had supposed a uniform curvature bound these would be ruled out immediately, going far enough back in time. $ $

+\textbf{Subclaim 2: WLOG, bridges are "persistent" and don't wander far.} For a bridge found at time $s_i$ as long it joins two sheets we have that for $s_k < s_i$ (indeed for all $t < s_i$) if the bridge laid in $B(p_j(s_i), r_j(s_i))$ it cannot be distance greater than $r_j(s_i)$ from $p_j(s_i)$, because otherwise a portion of $H_{t}^c$ would have to overlap with $H_{s_i}$ for some $t < s_i$ which is impossible considering the domain $H_t$ is increasing backwards under the flow; this is a coarse upper bound but suffices for our purposes as it keeps bridges we may find from sliding to spatial infinity farther back in time.
+Now a priori there is the possibility of a number of the bridges potentially disappearing as we follow them back in time corresponding to a drop in the number of sheets in the convergence.
 For instance those bounding solid cylinders segments in $H_t^c$ might bound on one side a ball in $H_t^c$ which may collapse considering the flow further back in time because this is a contracting domain, but if the neck persists it cannot move far.
-Because we have ruled out the ``no bridges'' case above and they can't travel very far, it is the case that at least some of them do last as $t \to -\infty$ in $B(0,R)$ and without loss of generality we focus our attention on these ``persistent'' bridges. $ $
+Because we have ruled out the ``no bridges'' case above and they can't travel very far, it is the case that at least some of them do last as $t \to -\infty$ in $B(0,R)$ and without loss of generality we focus our attention on these ``persistent'' bridges, of which there must be at least one because we are supposing the convergence backwards in time is at least two. \textbf{(end of subclaim 2)} $ $